Alliant Energy Center: Veterans Memorial Coliseum

 The Coliseum has a long-standing history as a hockey venue.
 The building was home to the Wisconsin Badgers men's hockey team from the 1967–68 season to the 1997–98 season, when they moved to the Kohl Center on campus.
 It was one of the largest college hockey arenas in the nation, as well as one of the loudest.
 Reportedly, the "sieve chant," which is now commonly heard in nearly every arena to taunt the opposing goalie after a goal, was first started at the Coliseum.
 The environment for Badger hockey games was such that it was nicknamed "the Montreal Forum of college hockey."
 Badger fans still call the arena "the Great Dane."

 The Wisconsin Badgers women's hockey team also played a number of games on the Coliseum ice in their first two seasons (1999-00 and 2000–01).
 The Wisconsin Interscholastic Athletic Association (WIAA) boys' and girls' state hockey tournaments also take place each year in Veterans Memorial Coliseum.
 State tournaments for boys' hockey have been held in the Coliseum since 1971, except in 1974 and 1975 when they were held in Green Bay.
 All state tournaments for girls' hockey have been held in the Coliseum since 2001–02.
 The Coliseum was also home to two minor league hockey franchises, the Madison Monsters from 1995 until 1999, and the Madison Kodiaks in 1999–2000.
 The Madison Mad Dogs, an indoor football team, also played in the Coliseum from 1998 to 2000.
 In 2009, indoor football returned to the Coliseum as the Continental Indoor Football League's Wisconsin Wolfpack played the 2009 season there.
 However, the following season the Wolfpack moved to the Hartmeyer Ice Arena.
-It was also the home ice of the Madison Capitols hockey team until their move to the Capitol Ice Arena, a separate, smaller facility.
+The Madison Capitols played its home games at the Coliseum between 2014 and 2017, before moving to Bob Suter's Capitol Ice Arena prior to their 2017-18 season.